CoroWise® (Plant Sterols for Cholesterol — Cargill)

 Frequently asked questions about CoroWise® (Plant Sterols for Cholesterol — Cargill)

-The clinically studied dose for CoroWise® (Plant Sterols for Cholesterol — Cargill) is 2 g/day plant sterols (FDA-recommended; 1.3 g/day plant sterol esters minimum).
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 2 g/day plant sterols (FDA-recommended; 1.3 g/day plant sterol esters minimum) Always follow the product label and check with a healthcare provider for personal advice.

-Known drug interactions may include: STATINS — additive cholesterol-lowering effects; complementary; consult.
-EZETIMIBE (Zetia) — same intestinal cholesterol absorption mechanism; potential redundancy; consult.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Statins — additive cholesterol-lowering effects; complementary; consult.
+Ezetimibe (Zetia) — same intestinal cholesterol absorption mechanism; potential redundancy; consult.
+If you take prescription medication, check with a pharmacist or doctor before using it.